yadavraganu/database/Concurrency_Control.md

 - By imposing an X lock on a transaction that needs to update a person's account balance, for example, you can allow it to proceed.
 As a result of the exclusive lock, the second transaction is unable to read or write.
 - The other name for an exclusive lock is write lock.
 - At any given time, the exclusive locks can only be owned by one transaction.
+### Problems
+1. It may not be sufficient to produce serializability
+2. May not be free from irrecoverability
+3. May not be free from deadlock
+4. May not be free from starvation

+## Two Phase Lock Protocol
+- __Growing Phase:__  Locks are acquired & no locks are released
+- __Shrinking Phase:__ Locks are released & no locks are acquired
+- __Lock Point:__ Time at which shrinking phase started

 # Optimistic Concurrency Control
 Optimistic concurrency control assumes that transaction conflicts occur rarely and, instead of using locks and blocking transaction execution, we can validate transactions to prevent read/write conflicts with concurrently executing transactions and ensure serializability before committing their results.
 Generally, transaction execution is split into three phases
 ### Read phase